Join Digital Marketing Foundation MasterClass worth Rs 1999 FREE

 If the product is not up to the mark, the marketing will not work.
 The attributes provided along with the product helps to establish the competitive scenario for Digital Marketing strategy formulation.

-The company must evaluate whether the product is suitable for the current population, whether the product or service offered is a necessity, is it providing more than the contemporaries, and whether the company is superior to its competitors in at least one aspect.
+The company must evaluate whether the product is suitable for the current population, whether the product or service offered is a necessity, is it providing more than its contemporaries, and whether the company is superior to its competitors in at least one aspect.
 All such factors will help you understand the product more.

-2. Price in 7 P’s of Marketing
+2. 7 P’s of Marketing: Price

 It is the amount people pay and the avenue for revenue inflow into the organization.